Odd Symmetry Designs for Gemstones

 Odd symmetries like 7, 9, 11, and 13 don't see common use for the following reasons:

 - Poor Optical Performance: Even if you get a shape (besides a round) that's acceptable from an odd symmetry, the fact that you have an odd number of facets will severely limit what can be done optically.
 The extra odd facet will almost always have a large light leakage area, since there's no opposite facet to reflect light to and from.
 The light usually goes out the bottom of the design at the odd facet juncture.

-- Poor Shape Choices: I’m speaking mainly of shapes other than rounds.
-As you can see in the samples above, no (or very few) pleasing shapes can be created with odd-numbered symmetries.
+- Poor Shape Choices: I'm speaking mainly of shapes other than rounds.
+As you can see in the examples above, odd-numbered symmetries create no (or very few) pleasing shapes.

 - Very Limited Facet Placements: Odd numbers aren't easily divisible.
 Therefore, facets (including girdle outlines) can't usually be placed evenly.
 This dramatically affects optical performance and the looks of the design.

 - Yields: Last but not least, gemstone faceting yields on quality, natural rough come into play.
 Generally, symmetrical designs will produce a higher yield.
 There are some exceptions, but crystal shapes tend to be even/symmetrical.